djag07907/travel_app/README.md

 This project is a starting point for a Flutter application.

-A big shout out to <a href="https://dribbble.com/shots/15793197-Travel-App">Arya Wijaya Kusuma</a> for the base design concept in which this app was made.
+A big shout out to <a href="https://dribbble.com/shots/15793197-Travel-App">Arya Wijaya Kusuma</a> for the base design concept in which this app was made and <a href="https://github.com/Spellthorn">Spellthorn</a> for the clean code architecture.

 A few resources to get you started if this is your first Flutter project: